miamtech/mealz-documentation/docs/web_ssr/customization/window-mealz.md

     Outside of this usage we don't recommand using `basket.reset()` except to quickly empty Mealz's basket for testing purposes
   :::
-- `recipeCount: () => Observable<number>`: A BehaviorSubject that emits the current number of recipes in Mealz's Basket once (it waits for the Basket to be initialized to emit).
+- `recipeCount: () => Observable<number>`: An Observable that emits the current number of recipes in Mealz's Basket.
+It waits for the Basket to be initialized before the first emission, then emits again whenever the recipe count changes.
+- `productCount: () => Observable<number>`: An Observable that emits the current number of active products in Mealz's Basket (including standalone products not linked to a recipe).
+It waits for the Basket to be initialized before the first emission, then emits again whenever the product count changes.
 - `openPreview: () => void`: Opens the recipe-modal in basket preview mode to display the recipes currently in the basket (Same action as when clicking on the FAB in the recipe-catalog)

 ## window.mealz.basketSync